 The book offers a quick overview of many historical events and includes a substantial bibliography.I would have preferred a slightly more formal style, although I enjoyed reading it.If you've ever heard the author speak on the radio, the book is written in a similar style.

-If you feel overwhelmed by the complexity of the modern world, this 100-page masterpiece is the ultimate "macro" perspective.
+If you feel overwhelmed by the complexity of the modern world, this 100-page masterpiece is the ultimate macro perspective.
 After spending 40 years writing the history of the world, the Durants distilled everything they learned into this concise brief.
 It is not a book about dates and wars; it is a book about how the world actually works.
 The Durants argue that history is a branch of biology.
-Our technology changes, but our instincts—to compete, to protect our kin, and to accumulate—remain ide...
+Our technology changes, but our instincts—to compete, to protect our kin, and to accumulate—remain ident...

 Delicious new restaurant at the former site of Lil Pocha